 OCP specializes in a light gauge steel framing solution for the exterior shell package of a structure.
 Light gauge framing components are structurally sound and provide an alternative solution to typical block and plank construction, precast and wood.
 OCP offers panelized load-bearing walls, flooring systems, and roof assemblies.
 These systems are based upon the architectural intent of the project and are typically built for structures between 4-12 stories.
 Fabricated off-site and shipped for a "just-in-time" arrival, each shipment includes the flooring system components.

 Panelized systems provide an accelerated schedule and a superior building structure.
-OCP is able to construct the building faster, which in turn encloses the building quicker, allowing for interior fit-out to begin earlier.
-Ultimately, compressing the overall project schedule.
+OCP is able to construct the building faster, which in turn encloses the building more quickly, allowing for interior fit-out to begin earlier, ultimately compressing the overall project schedule.

 Furthermore, safety is increased due to fewer manpower requirements on the job site.
 The panels are fabricated in a panel shop, as opposed to the job site.
 When the panels arrive on site, only a small crew of workers is needed to set the panels in place.
 A second crew is responsible for setting the floor joists and decking.

 OCP assists the owner by reducing the overall weight of the building to less than half the weight of our competition when comparing to precast concrete.
 Additionally, the footprint of the building foundation is reduced as well.
-Both contributing to lower the overall cost of the building in conjunction with less manpower, and compressed schedule.
+Both contribute to lowering the overall cost of the building in conjunction with less manpower and a compressed schedule.